sierraporta/sierraporta/README.md

 👋 Hello!
 I'm David Sierra Porta
 I'm a researcher, professor, and enthusiast in data science, artificial intelligence, and astrophysics.
 My work focuses on analyzing spatial, environmental, and complex network data using machine learning, deep learning, and advanced statistical models.

-🔬 Areas of Interest:
+🔬 **Areas of Interest:**

-Data science applied to astrophysics, space weather, and cosmic rays Complex network analysis and topological data analysis Environmental pollution modeling and climate change studies Prediction of solar and geomagnetic events
+Data science applied to astrophysics, space weather, and cosmic rays.
+Complex network analysis and topological data analysis.
+Environmental pollution modeling and climate change studies.
+Prediction of solar and geomagnetic events.
 AI applications in scientific research

-💻 Technical Skills:
+💻 **Technical Skills:**

-Python (NumPy, Pandas, Scikit-Learn, TensorFlow, NetworkX, SciPy, Matplotlib) Machine learning and time series analysis
-Spatial and geospatial data modeling
+Python (NumPy, Pandas, Scikit-Learn, TensorFlow, NetworkX, SciPy, Matplotlib).
+Machine learning and time series analysis.
+Spatial and geospatial data modeling.
 Scientific image analysis

-📚 Projects & Publications:
+📚 **Projects & Publications:**
 I enjoy sharing code, methodologies, and scientific experiments in this repository.
 If you are interested in data science and its applications in various fields, take a look at my projects, and let's collaborate!

-🚀 Let's Connect!
+🚀 **Let's Connect!**
 If you have an idea or would like to discuss data science and its applications, feel free to reach out.
 Always open to new collaborations!
 ⚡ Fun fact: I'm a huge fan of Tolkien...